Have you ever eaten anasazi beans before? If you haven’t, you should strongly consider adding this cousin of the pinto bean to your diet.

 The anasazi bean has a strong nutritional profile, marked by a high amount of iron per serving, as well as calcium, potassium and more.
 Anasazi beans also contain lectins, which researchers are finding potentially have anti-tumor, immunomodulatory, antifungal, antibacterial and even anti-HIV abilities.

 Oh, and that’s not all.
-Anasazi beans are also cancer-fighting foods that simultaneously prevent or reverse diabetes naturally.
+Anasazi beans are also cancer-fighting foods that simultaneously help fight diabetes naturally.
 So while anasazi is actually a Navajo word that means ancient ones or ancient enemies, but this bean should definitely be your friend when it comes to your health.

 Anasazi beans, or Phaseolus vulgaris cv., are harder to find than other beans, but their nutritional benefits are just as impressive.
 A half cup of raw Anasazi beans contains about: (7)